aws-samples/sample-s3-rollback-tool/README.md

 The charges for deploying this solution are minimal.
 S3 Batch Operations charges per object as well as per job.
 Rollback COPY requests incur the usual S3 charges, while DELETE requests have no cost other than for the Lambda compute to initiate them.
 Amazon Athena charges scale with the number of objects in scope.

-For example, if you use this tool against an entire bucket (with an existing Amazon S3 Inventory) containing 1 billion objects, to roll back 1 million fresh PUTs, 1 million overwrite PUTs and 1 million DELETEs since the desired point-in-time, **the total cost would be approximately $12** ($1 Athena, $5 S3 PUTs, $4 S3 Batch Operations, $2 lambda).
+For example, if you use this tool against an entire bucket in us-east-1 containing 1 billion objects, and with an existing Amazon S3 Inventory, to roll back 1 million fresh PUTs, 1 million overwrite PUTs and 1 million DELETEs since the desired point-in-time, **the total cost would be approximately $12** ($1 Athena, $5 S3 PUTs, $4 S3 Batch Operations, $2 lambda).

 Amazon S3 pricing is available at [https://aws.amazon.com/s3/pricing](https://aws.amazon.com/s3/pricing/).